johnhw/differentiable_sorting/README.md

 * May not be very efficient (!), requiring approximately `2 log_2(n)^2` `n x n` matrix multiplies.
 * Numerical precision is limited, especially with `float32`.
 Very large or very small values will cause trouble.

+## Libraries

+The base code works with NumPy.
+If you want to use [autograd](https://github.com/HIPS/autograd) [jax](https://github.com/google/jax) or [cupy](https://cupy.chainer.org/) then install the [autoray](https://pypi.org/project/autoray/) package.

+    pip install autoray

+The code should then automatically work with whatever backend you are using.
+I have only tested `autograd` as a NumPy drop in.

+`differentiable_sorting_torch.py` implements the necessary components in PyTorch.
+In theory Tensorflow is supported by `autoray` but (just pass a Tensorflow Tensor) but untested.

 ## Bitonic sorting